US Flag - fm USfamily.net

 2.1 Ron Irwin, 197x - 2000

 I received access to this web site today and found it very interesting.
 You probably don't remember me, but I did run into you from time to time over the years I worked on MATCALS at Mare Island.
 I worked with Gordy Erickson and managed the software development work on Mare Island for MATCALS.
 After the island closed in September 1995, I commuted to San Diego for 5 years, continuing maintenance of the MATCALS software until I retired from LM in 2000.
 After that I have continued to support SPAWAR in San Diego on a part-time consultant basis.
 Even now I am just finishing an 8-week task in January with what I believe will be my last support of MATCALS.
-Yes, MATCALS is still being supported by Lockheed Martin in San Diego by two programmers and a field engineer.
+Yes, MATCALS is still being supported by Lockheed Martin (LM) in San Diego by two programmers and a field engineer.

 MATCALS is still being used by the Marines in Iraq and elsewhere with 1980 technology.
 The latest software update brought MATCALS TADIL-B up to the current standards.
-Sperry, Unisys and Lockheed Martin built a great system that still has not been replaced by a "modern" ATC system, so the Marines continue to use MATCALS and SPAWAR is continuing to maintain it.
+Sperry, Unisys, and Lockheed Martin built a great system that still has not been replaced by a "modern" ATC system, so the Marines continue to use MATCALS and SPAWAR is continuing to maintain it.
 It still uses the original AN/UYK-44 embedded computers, but has had the FOG display replaced with a new display.
 It is expected to be fielded for at least another five years before the replacement system is fielded.
 As you know, "the company" built the TPS-70 ATC radar, the CCS shelter, MMDs, computers, and software for MATCALS.
 The only piece of the system built by another company was the TPN-22 final-approach radar.
 I find it remarkable that the system originally fielded in the mid 1980's is still being maintained and used.
 All who worked on MATCALS hardware and software over the many years built a great system that is like the bunny that just keeps going and going and going.
 The SPAWAR Systems Center in San Diego is maintaining the hardware and as I said, LM is still supporting the software.
 I hope someone can provide more info about MATCALS for the web site.

 There should be some retirees in your group that can provide good info on MATCALS.
 I look forward to viewing additional info on all that you have planned to be included.
 Yours in retirement from LM, Ron Irwin - Napa, CA.